Billing and Account

 We have not charged your card.
 What you have observed is a temporary authorization in order to validate the card provided.
 The hold will automatically expire based on your bank's policy, generally within a few days.

-All virtual machines on your account are billed hourly up to the monthly rate cap.
+All servers on your account are billed hourly up to the monthly rate cap.
 The hourly rate is determined by dividing the monthly rate by 672 hours (28 days).
-If your machine is online for more than 672 hours in a calendar month, you will only be billed the monthly rate.
+If your server is online for more than 672 hours in a calendar month, you will only be billed the monthly rate.
 Accumulated charges are invoiced to your account on the 1st of every month.

 Vultr.com is required to collect VAT (Value Added Tax) for customers that reside in the EU.
 VAT is not charged to Business or Charity customers that provide a valid VAT registration.
 You may enter your VAT registration in your customer portal's settings section.
 Our prices do not include VAT - VAT will be added to your invoice as a separate line item.